 The Rightful Place of Science

-The other ten volumes are now available through Amazon in print and Kindle formats:
+The other twelve volumes are now available through Amazon in print and Kindle formats:

 In a world where scientific research and technological innovation receive, on the whole, more than a trillion dollars of support from government and industry, the idea that the advance of knowledge and innovation can be understood separately from its political, institutional, cultural, and economic contexts is nonsense.
 Containing essays from the co-directors of CSPO, David Guston and Daniel Sarewitz, as well as by Michael Crow, ASU’s president and CSPO’s founder and chair, this volume explores those complex interactions from a range of illuminating perspectives.